 *This post contains affiliate links and I am an affiliate with Amazon.
 This means that if you click-through and make a purchase I receive a small commission (at no cost to you).
 I only write and endorse products I personally use, love and what I find helpful in being an awesome mom.
 For more details, Click here.

 I had a scary moment in my life while visiting our local Zoo.
 My son was playing on the playground and for about 2 minutes I could not find him.
 It was the longest two minutes of my life.
+At the end of the post, I will tell you how I found him.
+But first I will share ways to help you.

 One of the first steps you can take as a mom is to be prepared when taking your kids to a crowded place.
 Using these strategies can help calm your anxiety, protect your family and keep your kid safe in a crowded place.
 It all starts with teaching your kids what to do in case of an emergency.